chatchat-space/Langchain-Chatchat/model-providers/model_providers/core/model_runtime/docs/en_US/provider_scale_out.md

   Users need to add credential configurations for each model.

-- `fetch-from-remote` Fetch from remote
+- `fetch-from-remote` Fetch from a remote source (Dify has not implemented this, and we do not intend to implement it either).

   This is consistent with the `predefined-model` configuration method.
 Only unified provider credentials need to be configured, and models are obtained from the provider through credential information.